microsoft/pxt-arcade/docs/recipes/shark-splash/01-character.md

 ## Introduction @unplugged

 Let's make a game!
-First, we'll create a main character that shoots some projectiles.
+First, let's create a main character that shoots some projectiles.
 Maybe that's a duck that shoots bubbles, or a monkey throwing bananas, or a cat that spits hairballs--it's up to you!

 ![Duck bubbles](/static/recipes/shark-splash/01-character.gif)